aws/aws-lc/BUILDING.md

 in `CipherString` is parsed and dropped because AWS-LC does not implement OpenSSL security levels.

+A `MinProtocol` naming a version AWS-LC does not have is the exception: the floor rises to the policy's `MaxProtocol`.
+Ignoring the directive would leave AWS-LC's built-in floor of TLS 1.0, which is below any floor the policy can ask for, so the context would offer the versions the policy forbids.
+A `MinProtocol` older than TLS 1.0, such as `SSLv3`, keeps the built-in floor, which is already stricter.

-The file is read once per process, as OpenSSL reads `openssl.cnf`, so a policy change takes effect only in processes started afterward.
+AWS-LC reads the file once per process, as OpenSSL reads `openssl.cnf`, so a policy change takes effect only in processes started afterward.
+A read that fails is retried on the next `SSL_CTX_new`, so a policy file that appears later is picked up.

 `AWSLC_CRYPTO_POLICY_FILE` names the policy file, at build time with `-DAWSLC_CRYPTO_POLICY_FILE=/path/to/file` and at run time as an environment